top of page

 What is an Assistance Dog

-According to the Disability Discrimination Act 1992 (Cth) (DDA) - Section 9.2c - an assistance dog as an animal that is trained to alleviate the disability of an individual including a physical, sensory, psychiatric, intellectual, or other disability.
+According to the Disability Discrimination Act 1992 (Cth) (DDA) - Section 9.2c - an assistance dog is an animal that is trained to alleviate the disability of an individual including a physical, sensory, psychiatric, intellectual, or other disability.

 Assistance dogs must meet standards of hygiene and behaviour appropriate for public access.